kulupu-lapo/poki/plaintext/2003/05/mama-pi-mi-mute.md

 ---
 title: mama pi mi mute
 original-title: Lord's Prayer
+authors:
+  - Damian Yerrick  # likely, according to Wikipedia's page history, but could instead be Chuck Smith; unclear if this is the actual translator
 date: 2005-07-15
 license: CC BY-SA 3.0    # License from Wikipedia
 sources: